EDpCloud Data Replication Frees Automotive Infrastructure Data Center From Vendor Lock-In

 - Automated replication reduced errors and risks.

-- Replication policies control what files gets replicated and which ones do not get replicated
+- Replication policies control what files get replicated and which ones do not get replicated

-- Data about different production systems is available when and where needed.
+- Data about different production systems are available when and where needed.

 Resilience and Operational Efficiency